 Example of brand failure due to Lack of Change

 Nokia Brand Failure

-This is the actual story of a brand which was once a market leader in mobile phones industry.
-Today, it has just three per cent of the global smartphone market(which is a fifth of what it was in 2007).
-Nokia had a great research and innovation, the only place where it lagged behind was marketing.
+This is the actual story of a brand which was once a market leader in the mobile phones industry.
+Today, it has just three percent of the global smartphone market(which is a fifth of what it was in 2007).
+Nokia had great research and innovation, the only place where it lagged behind was marketing.
 Nokia had a set of best hardware engineers but it overlooked the fact that the consumer preference was shifting from hardware to more of software.
-Hence, Apple (ios) and other other companies like Samsung (android) were able to crush Nokia and succeed in a comparatively short span of time.
+Hence, Apple (ios) and other companies like Samsung (Android) were able to crush Nokia and succeed in a comparatively short span of time.